ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-transactions/index.md

 To prevent sorting, filtering and grouping after an update transaction, set the grid property `suppressModelUpdateAfterUpdateTransaction=true`.

-Not that this property is only used when transactions are applied that only have updates.
+Note that this property is only used when transactions are applied that only have updates.
 If the transaction contains any adds or removes, the sorting, filtering and grouping will always be applied.

 The example below is identical to the previous example except `suppressModelUpdateAfterUpdateTransaction=true`.